ssiva13/currency-exchange/README.md

 ### Testing

 You can run the package tests using PHPUnit.
 The tests are located in the **`tests`** directory.
-In you Laravel project open `dfdfgd` and add the following `testsuite` object in the `testsuites` body
+In you Laravel project open `phpunit.xml` and add the following `testsuite` object in the `testsuites` body

 ```xml
 <testsuite name="Currency Exchange">